bixuehujin/blink/README.md

 and Laravel.
 Blink aims to provide the most expressive and elegant API and try to make the experience of web development as pleasant as possible.

-Besides, Blink is not like other frameworks that running upon php-fpm or apache's mod_php, we currently taking [Swoole extension](https://github.com/swoole/swoole-src) to serve requests directly in PHP, this can easily make our PHP application 100% faster just in a blink.
+Besides, Blink is not like other frameworks that run upon php-fpm or Apache's mod_php; we use the [Swoole extension](https://github.com/swoole/swoole-src) to serve requests directly in PHP.
+This can easily make our PHP application 100% faster in just a blink.

-## Why Built this?
+## Why build this?

-In php-fpm or mod_php, all resources like objects and database connections are only live within a single request, all these resources will be freed once the request terminated.
-This is works fine with simple applications without much traffic, but for large scale applications, the performance impact of reallocating resources on every request is really huge.
+In php-fpm or mod_php, all resources like objects and database connections only live within a single request, all these resources will be freed once the request terminates.
+This works fine with simple applications without much traffic, but for large scale applications, the performance impact of reallocating resources on every request is really huge.

-As this reason, we are always trying to find a way to reduce unnecessary resources reallocating on every request, and i'm finally very glad to announce that **Blink** is exactly the answer!
+Because of this, we are always trying to find a way to reduce unnecessary resources reallocating on every request, and I'm finally very glad to announce that **Blink** is exactly the answer!

 ## Features